wurbanski/circle-tui/README.md

 # CircleTUI

-* Get your things square with CircleCI! *
+_Get your things square with CircleCI!_

 ---

 This is a small tool which allows you to browse build logs from CircleCI from your terminal.
+It uses your CircleCI CLI config (`~/.circleci/cli.yml`) to get information about you, such as your token.

+**NOTE:** You can add additional field to specify your default project, e.g.
+`project: github/wurbanski/circle-tui`.

 ```
 usage: main.py [-h] [--config CONFIG] [--project PROJECT]